tewidis/Conway/README.md

 > Implementing Conway's Game of Life in C

-After reading about Conway's Game of Life on Wikipedia, I was interested in implementing the algorithm myself.
-I hadn't written anything in C recently, so I decided to take this as an opportunity to
+After reading about Conway's Game of Life on Wikipedia, I was interested in implementing the algorithm myself to better understand it.
+I hadn't written anything in C recently, so I decided to take this as an opportunity to brush up on C.

 ## Compiling
 * git clone https://github.com/tewidis/Conway.git